spdk/spdk/doc/accel_fw.md

 [GitHub](https://github.com/intel/idxd-config).
 After the library is installed, users can use the `accel-config` command to configure the work queues(WQs) of the idxd devices managed by the kernel with the following steps:

+Note: this library must be installed before you run `configure`

 ```bash
 accel-config disable-wq dsa0/wq0.1